zeuxisoo/ionic-camera-sample/README.md

 ## Notification

 Note.
-Please install the related dependecy in Makefile before do changes
+Please install the related dependencies in the Makefile before make changes

+Currently.
+The default enabled dependency is Ionic push service

 ### PushWhoosh